Qualified Rock Climbing, Hill Walking

 Worked for Doncaster LEA for 32 years in Secondary education and also with Youth Service and adults.
 Involved with the Duke of Edinburgh's Award Scheme as Unit Leader, Local and Wild Country Panel Assessor.
 Led too many field trips and outdoor pursuits visits to remember them all!

-'Retired' as Assistant Head of Sixth Form and Educational Visits Co-ordinator at Hatfield Visual Arts College and moved to Kintail in 2011.
+'Retired' from full-time teaching as Assistant Head of Sixth Form and Educational Visits Co-ordinator at Hatfield Visual Arts College and moved to Kintail in 2011.
 Still doing the odd day of Supply Teaching in the Highlands.

 Registered with GTC Scotland and hold a PVG Scheme Record disclosure issued under section 52 of the Protection of Vulnerable Groups (Scotland) Act 2007.